roihezkiyahu/HITL-demo/blog_post.md

 - **approved** - Boolean flag for the approval status
 - **feedback** - Optional user guidance for rejections

-This simplicity is key.
-We don't need complex iteration counters or history tracking because the graph structure and message accumulation handle everything.
+We don't need complex history tracking because the graph structure and message accumulation handle everything.

 ---